pslucas0212/Part-3-Preparing-Content-on-Satellite/README.md

 Red Hat Satellite Maintenance 6 (for RHEL 7 Server) (RPMs) | rhel-7-server-satellite-maintenance-6-rpms
 Red Hat Satellite Tools 6.9 (for RHEL 7 Server) (RPMs) | rhel-7-server-satellite-tools-6.9-rpms

 We have chosen the content we need to manage for our RHEL environment.
 Now we need to synch that content to Satellite.
 We will "manually" synch the content.
-You can create synch plan, but we won't be covering creating a synch plan in this tutorial.
+You can create a synch plan, but we won't be covering synch plans in this tutorial.

-On the right naviagtion bar click Content -> Synch Status
+On the side menu click Content -> Synch Status

 ![Content -> Synch Status](/images/sat22.png)